Skip to content

 • Have excellent people skills that enable them to establish a rapport and put others at ease

-• Have the ability to express themselves in both written and verbal communication • Comfort in working individually and in a team
+• Have the ability to express themselves in both written and verbal communication

-• Ability to establish empathy with the individual
+• Ability to demonstrate empathy

-• Ability to work with diverse populations and cultural backgrounds • Comfort in working independently in community settings
+• Ability to work with diverse populations and cultural backgrounds

 • A high level of energy and commitment

-Acceptance of extremely flexible working hours
+• Acceptance of extremely flexible working hours

 What are your Feelings